dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

 ---
 layout: post
-title: 3.
-Level 1 Practice
+title: Level 1 Practice
 img: third.jpg
 ---

 # Going from Prebuilt ML Tools to First Custom ML

-It is recommended that you have completed the [Leve 1 Preparation](level1_prep).
+It is recommended that you have completed the [Level 1 Preparation](/navigating-ml/level1_prep).

-In this Beginner Challenge you'll learn about basic ML and neural networks hands-on with Jupyter notebooks and Python.
-You'll be introduced to scikit-learn, CNTK, and TensorFlow as Python packages commonly used in data manipulation and data science.
+In this first set of practice problems you'll learn about basic ML and neural networks, hands-on, with Jupyter notebooks and Python.
+You'll be introduced to scikit-learn, PyTorch, and TensorFlow as Python packages commonly used in data manipulation and data science.

-Here and throughout these practice exercises you'll work with the following image datasets: the fruit FIDS30 dataset, the Kaggle Fashion MNIST dataset and the CIFAR-10 (tiny images) dataset.
+Here and throughout these practice exercises you'll work with the following image datasets: the fruit FIDS30, Fashion MNIST, the Hymenoptera insect and the CIFAR-10 (tiny images) datasets.

 ## Custom Vision (free from Microsoft)

-Download the [fruit dataset](http://www.vicos.si/Downloads/FIDS30) and build a fruit image classifier with two fruit classes using [https://customvision.ai/](https://customvision.ai/).
+Download the [fruit dataset](http://www.vicos.si/Downloads/FIDS30) and build a fruit image classifier with two fruit classes using this service: [https://customvision.ai/](https://customvision.ai/).

 After you have done some training above, create a Python script to "pixel-normalize" the images prior to training the model and retrain to see your new Precision and Recall.